kernelorg-mirror/docs_docsko_korg/source/ksmap.rst

 The kernel.org keysigning map
 =============================
-.. warning:: In light of the ongoing COVID-19 pandemic, we encourage everyone to do keysigning using video conferencing instead of in-person meetings.
+.. note:: Keysigning via video conference is an acceptable alternative to in-person meetings.
 If you need help organizing a video conference, please send an email to keys@kernel.org.

-If you need help getting signatures from fellow kernel developers, you can look on the keysigning map to see who is available nearby to sign your key:
+If you need help getting signatures from fellow kernel developers to apply for a :doc:`kernel.org account <accounts>`, you can look on the keysigning map to see who is available nearby to sign your key:

 * https://www.kernel.org/doc/ksmap/